 The program’s educational content provides informative material and focus points for all learning areas and is also a great opportunity for integrated units of work in key areas such as History, Geography, Commerce, Business Studies, Legal Studies and Aboriginal Studies.

-Please check our Syllabus Links and Classroom Resources.
-Developed in conjunction with the University of Sydney Aboriginal Studies curriculum course lecturer Dr Cathie Burgess and students Jasmine Dingley and Daniel Stern.
+COMING SOON: Syllabus Links and Classroom Resources – developed in conjunction with the University of Sydney Aboriginal Studies curriculum course lecturer Dr Cathie Burgess and students Jasmine Dingley and Daniel Stern.

 What to expect

 - Meet your Aboriginal guides at the Maritime Museum Heritage Wharf, Darling Harbour.

 - Be welcomed on board Mari Nawi and receive a vessel safety briefing.